Trailside Tiramisu | Backpacking Dessert Recipe

 Backcountry Foodie Trailside Tiramisu DIY ultralight Backpacking Dessert Recipe thumbnail image

 What’s the best way to make friends with other backpackers?
 Share your dessert with them, of course!
 Backcountry Foodie’s backpacking tiramisu dessert recipe makes 3 extra servings.
-But you could also just eat it all yourself.
+But you could also eat it all yourself.
 We won’t judge.
-You might want to also check out our Mixed Berry Crumble, Brownie Batter Hummus, and White Chocolate Coconut Pudding recipes.
+You might want also to check out our Mixed Berry Crumble, Brownie Batter Hummus, and White Chocolate Coconut Pudding recipes.
 They’re just as delicious!

 If you’ve ever made tiramisu at home, you know it’s a multi-step process.
 That’s not so with this backpacking dessert recipe.
 All you need is a mixing bowl.
 Combine all the ingredients at home, package them for the trail, and then add water and shake when it’s time to indulge.
 Easy peasy!